vkonst/tele-dacha/README.md

 - Temperature sensors on hot water lines
 - Outdoor and underfloor temperature sensors
 - Humidity sensors - indoor and outdoor
-- Signal sensors and actuators on heat system valves
+- 220v sensors and actuators on floor heating system valves
-- In-house ventilation system switch
+- Power on/off switch for the in-house ventilation system
 - Heat Pump control sensors and switches
-- Counters on water-meter and Electricity power meter
+- Counters on the Water-meter and Electricity-meter
 - undisclosed security sensors
 <br />
-In total, about fifty 1-Wire chpis...
+In total, a couple of dozens self-made and self-mounted devices (electrical circuits) which incorporates ~thirty 1-Wire chips.
+Plus a few hundred meters of cat5 cable that connects these circuits all over the house..

 #### Hots and software:
 ##### palermo _(alias - vkhome-fi)_